ferruano99/ferruano99/README.md

 ## Hello! <img src="https://c.tenor.com/Wx9IEmZZXSoAAAAi/hi.gif" width="30px">

-My name is Fernando, I've recently finished my Computer Engineering Degree at King Juan Carlos University in Madrid.
+This is my GitHub profile.

-Here, you can have a look at my latest projects I have been making over the last 3 years.
+Here, you can have a look at my latest projects I have been making over the last 4 years.

 ## Technologies